gondorya/simpe-react-form/README.md

 **inputs**

 Required.
 An array of inputs to be displayed in the form.
-Each input is an object with the following keys: name and label
+Each input is an object with the following keys: name and label.

+It's a simple way to create inputs of the same type.
+User decides the order of inputs.

 ```javascript
 inputs: [{